ff6347/batch-find-and-replace/README.md

 Nothing yet.
 Feel free to ask and report issues ;)

 ##Version History
+- 0.1.4 fixed typo.
+Do all docs can hang itself when having to many files
+- - maybe we should switch to book usage instead
+- 0.1.3 working on do all docs. more grunt
+- 0.1.2 working on do all docs. added grunt
 - 0.1.1 Added do all docs feature
 - 0.1 initial release